Agent incidents don’t look like “bad chat.” They look like unauthorized actions.

 |---|---|---|---|

-Security, governance, and compliance: the agent is now a privileged user
+Security and compliance: your agent is a privileged identity

-As soon as an agent can take action, it becomes a privileged user in your environment.
-That redefines your threat model.
-Prompt injection isn’t a novelty; it’s the agent equivalent of SQL injection: a predictable class of vulnerabilities that will keep showing up wherever untrusted content meets tool execution.
-In 2026, serious teams assume injection attempts will succeed sometimes and design systems that remain safe anyway.
+The moment an agent can take action, it becomes a privileged user.
+That changes the threat model.
+Prompt injection isn’t a novelty; it’s the agent version of command injection—untrusted text colliding with tool execution.
+Assume attacks will land sometimes and build systems that stay safe anyway.

-Platform vendors are responding.
-AWS Bedrock Guardrails and similar offerings aim to enforce content and topic constraints; Microsoft’s enterprise stack emphasizes identity, audit, and data boundaries; OpenAI and Anthropic have pushed more structured tool calling and output constraints to reduce ambiguity.
-But governance still lands on you: your logs, your approvals, your incident response.
+Vendors are responding.
+AWS Bedrock Guardrails targets content and topic constraints.
+Microsoft’s enterprise stack leans on identity boundaries and audit trails.
+OpenAI and Anthropic have pushed structured tool calls and constrained outputs to reduce ambiguity.
+None of that replaces your responsibility for approvals, logs, and incident response.

 Key Takeaway